The Best of Coombe Hill walk

 Natural play trail

-The natural play trail is the latest addition to Coombe Hill and has proven very popular.
-Made from Larch trees harvested just a few hundred yards away, the trail offers a zone where children can get back to nature and play around on the obstacles.
-It's even been known for the odd grown-up to have a go too...
-(Anyone who uses the natural play trail does so at their own risk)
+The natural play trail is made from recycled larch trees harvested just a few hundred yards away.
+Trees are felled for a number of reasons, for example of they are old, dangerous or diseased, or if they are overcrowded or blocking the sunlight to other plants.
+The trail is a zone where children of all ages can get back to nature and play on the obstacles.
+Please note that anyone who uses the natural play trail does so at their own risk.

-Follow the stone track around to the left in the direction of the finger post.
-Magnificent views over the Aylesbury Vale open up on your right.
+Follow the gravel track around to the left in the direction of the finger post.
+Soon, panoramic views over the Aylesbury Vale open up on your right.
 Continue along the track until you reach the monument.

-You have now reached the highest view point in the Chilterns, 260m above sea level.
+As you reach the Boer War Monument, you have reached the highest view point in the Chilterns, 260m above sea level.
 Take a moment to look at the toposcope which will explain what you can see in the landscape.
-When you are ready to move on, turn your back to the view and look for an orange waymarking disc on your right just in front of some bushes.
-You are now on the Ridgeway National Trail and the path turns from stone into a well worn grassy/flinty track.
+On a clear day you can see Aylesbury and the National Trust’s Waddesdon Manor perched on a distant hill.
+When you are ready to move on, turn your back to the view of Aylesbury and walk towards an orange waymarking disc on your right just in front of some bushes.
+You are now on the Ridgeway National Trail and the path turns from stone into a well-worn grassy/flinty track.
+Warning: this path can be very slippery after heavy rain or in icy conditions.

 The monument (not NT)